NICMx/FORT-validator/docs/doc/installation.md

 ### Slackware version

-The following steps are for Slackware 14.2.
+The following steps are for Slackware "current" release (as of 2019-08-12).

 All dependencies are included in the current release, so there's no need to install any dependency.